kstolen0/kstolen0.github.io/_drafts/2024-05-18-get-started-with-aws-tf-01.md

 2. Installed [Terraform cli](https://developer.hashicorp.com/terraform/install?product_intent=terraform)
 3. An IDE or text editor of your preference (I use Neovim, btw)

-## Step 0 - Create a folder for your project
+## Step 0 - Create a directory for your project

 As we'll be building our infrastructure using Terraform, we'll need somewhere to write this code.
-Let's create a folder called `my-unicorn-project` and inside that folder create another folder called `infra`.
+Let's create a directory called `my-unicorn-project` and inside that directory create another directory called `infra`.

 ## Step 1 - Define our Terraform provider

-Now we will create our `main.tf` file inside our `infra` folder where we will define our cloud provider.
+Now we will create our `main.tf` file inside our `infra` directory where we will define our cloud provider.

 ```terraform
 # /infra/main.tf